-Act violation notices to make a good faith effort to remove all violations from the UVU network
+Act violation notices to make a good faith effort to remove all violations from the UVU network.

 Laws and you may be prosecuted.
 UVU has an obligation to cooperate with law enforcement

 - P2P clients are inherently not secure and give hackers access to the computer on which

 bandwidth on the UEN network of which UVU is a part.

 - UVU policy (Appropriate Use of Computing Facilities A-10.1) includes the following:

 - From I. Rights and Responsibilities: Use of the UVU computer system must be legal,

-- From I.a.5.: Individual users must Obey federal, state, and local laws which govern
+- From I.a.5.: Individual users must obey federal, state, and local laws which govern

 research uses of system resources take priority over all other uses.

-- From I.a.8: Individual users must Protect the privacy of self and others.
+- From I.a.8: Individual users must protect the privacy of self and others.

 - From I.B: System Administrators must:

 - Perform periodic security checks to ensure that computing resources by the College

 - Enforce violations of this policy in cooperation with appropriate authorities.

 - Disclose E-mail messages, files, backups, and any other pertinent records to authorized

-- From II.B: Users must not Share passwords and/or accounts.
+- From II.B: Users must not share passwords and/or accounts.

-- From II.D.Users must not Use destructive or invasive software.
+- From II.D.Users must not use destructive or invasive software.

 trademark laws or UVU Purchasing regulations as governed by UVU Policy B-1.3.

 - From II.G.
-Users must not Consume inordinate amounts of system resources.
+Users must not consume inordinate amounts of system resources.

 - From V.A.
 All computing resources owned and managed by UVU are as secure as the College

-- Penalties are spelled out in III.A – E included are loss of access & privileges, accounts disabled, and possible prosecution by law enforcement personnel.
+- Penalties are spelled out in III.A – E and include loss of access & privileges, disabled

 UVU violation form and procedure